-The Third Parties (Rights Against Insurers) Act 2010 is not retrospective
+The Third Parties (Rights against Insurers) Act 2010 is not retrospective

 The Third Parties (Rights against Insurers) Act 2010 came into force on 1 August 2016 and was enacted to rectify perceived defects in the Third…

-Mrs Redman (suing as widow and administratix of the estate of Mr Redman, deceased) v (1) Zurich Insurance PLC (2) ESJS1 Limited (formerly known as the Humber Electrical Engineering Co Limited) EWHC 1919 (QB).
+Mrs Redman (suing as widow and administratrix of the estate of Mr Redman, deceased) v (1) Zurich Insurance PLC (2) ESJS1 Limited (formerly known as the Humber Electrical Engineering Co Limited) EWHC 1919 (QB).

 The Third Parties (Rights against Insurers) Act 2010 (‘the 2010 Act’) came into force on 1 August 2016 and was enacted to rectify perceived defects in the Third Parties (Rights Against Insurers) Act 1930 (‘the 1930 Act’).
 The 2010 Act preserves the fundamental rule that allows a statutory transfer of the insured’s rights arising under a policy of insurance to a third party.
 The 2010 Act applies to anyone with a claim against an insolvent person or more normally an offending dissolved Company.

 The 2010 Act is generally perceived to be more beneficial for a claimant.
 Under the 1930 Act, a claimant would first have to restore the Company to the Register, then establish the liability of the insured/Company by securing a judgment and then issue proceedings against the insurers.
 The situation is streamlined under the 2010 Act, as the claimant can skip the restoration of the Company and the need to bring separate proceedings against it.

 In Redman, the Court considered whether the 2010 Act applied retrospectively to claims where otherwise the remedy would have been under the less attractive 1930 Act.
 The transitional provisions make it clear, that where, before August 2016, the following two conditions apply, the 1930 Act applies: